 Incorporate number sense activities in your lesson plans to reinforce key learning objectives.
 Download our daily lesson plan template and customize to suit your teaching style and children's needs.

-As for children with good number sense, specific tasks may come easier to them.
-They're more fluent and flexible with numbers and can often visualize them and compute math problems mentally instead of using a pencil and paper.
-In addition, they can identify connections between numbers, spot patterns, and talk comfortably about them.
-All of this can help with predicting and calculating future outcomes.
+Children with good number sense are typically more fluent and flexible with numbers and can often visualize them and compute math problems mentally instead of using a pencil and paper.
+In addition, they can often identify connections between numbers, spot patterns, and talk comfortably about them.

 Help your preschoolers develop their number sense